Nucala injections for

 What is Nucala?

-Nucala (mepolizumab) is a biologic therapy medicine used to treat severe eosinophilic asthma that has not responded adequately to asthma medications including high doses of combination medicines such as Advair, Dulera, Symbicort, Breo, and Trelegy.
-Nucala is also used for the treatment of nasal polyps which have been non-responsive to other treatments.
+Nucala (mepolizumab) is a biologic therapy medicine used to treat severe eosinophilic asthma that has not responded adequately to asthma medications, including high doses of combination medicines such as Advair, Dulera, Symbicort, Breo, and Trelegy.
+Nucala is also used for the treatment of nasal polyps that have been non-responsive to other treatments.
 Nucala is an injectable therapy administered in our office every 4 weeks.

 What is Nucala indicated for?